-Applications for free and reduced meals are completed online through School Cafe.
+Applications for free and reduced meals are completed online through SchoolCafe on the school website.
 Applications must be submitted before the end of September for review of qualification in the new school year.
-Students without free or reduced applications completed by October 5, 2023 will be placed on full paid status.
+Students without free or reduced applications completed by October 1, 2024 will be placed on full paid status.
 Charges incurred on full paid status are the responsibility of the parent/guardian.
 Please contact the District Office at 570-584-2131 with questions regarding applications.